zenml-io/blog.zenml.io/_posts/2022-05-04-customer-churn.md

 ### Connecting Kubeflow Pipelines with Streamlit

-We have a running pipeline deployed using Kubeflow Pipelines on AWS; Now, I will connect the pipeline to a data application like Streamlit to use the model for prediction.
-The following code is the core logic for connecting the pipeline to Streamlit.
+We have a running pipeline deployed using Kubeflow Pipelines on AWS.
+Now I can connect the pipeline to a data application like [Streamlit](https://streamlit.io/) to use the model for prediction.
+The following code is the core logic for connecting the pipeline to Streamlit:

 ```python
 repo = Repository()